 This is where our specialist damp and timber surveyors step in to provide you with an accurate and honest diagnosis.
 Initially, locating the damp proof course/level is the first procedure.
 Then identifying potential bridging issues of the damp proof course level, or in other instances other sources of moisture ingress that may present as rising damp to the inexperienced surveyor but in actual fact this is far from accurate.
 In most cases, simple general building works which can be carried out by general contractors can be carried out to resolve damp problems without the use of costly chemical damp proof courses/damp proofing.

-A Damp Pro damp survey in North Wales is carried out by a fully qualified CSRT surveyor to provide you with the correct diagnosis of any damp problems you may have.
+A Damp Pro damp survey in North, Mid & South Wales is carried out by a fully qualified CSRT surveyor to provide you with the correct diagnosis of any damp problems you may have.
 Once the damp problem has been diagnosed, an appropriate damp proofing recommendation can be provided in writing with our specially designed damp report.

-Call our office today to enquire about specialist damp proofing surveys in North Wales by a Qualified PCA registered damp and timber specialist company.
+Call our office today to enquire about specialist damp proofing surveys in either North, Mid or South Wales by a Qualified PCA registered damp and timber specialist company.

 When having a Woodworm survey carried out, three simple questions need to be answered…